What is the ISAB?

-The International Scientific Advisory Board (ISAB) is headed by Ronald Petersen of the Mayo Clinic in Rochester, Minnesota, and Max Cynader of the University of British Columbia.
-The board is comprised of international experts in neurodegenerative disease research in order to:
+The International Scientific Advisory Board (ISAB) is headed by Dr. Ronald Petersen of the Mayo Clinic in Rochester, Minnesota, and Dr. Max Cynader of the University of British Columbia.

 • Ensure that the research programs and associated projects of the CCNA meet high international standards of scientific excellence